 * In "The New Frontier" James gets a ''major'' one when he sees a mob of patriots in Philadelphia looking to prosecute suspected tories, starting with James Wilson of the Continental Congress who had barricaded himself in his home.
 When they announce their intent to have him tarred and feathered, James [[WhatTheHellHero]] immediately calls them out on their madness and denounces it as nothing more than an act of violence.
 Even when the mob leader threatens to have ''James'' tarred and feathered, he does not back down, and makes his point known to the entire city when the mob is defeated by the local militia.

 ** It serves as a major development in James' character as he had previously joined in a mob that had an innocent man tarred and feathered for his supposed disloyalty to the Americans, before learning what a truly cruel fate this is for a man to endure.
 Having learned to take a more objective view of the revolution thanks to the influence of Sarah and Dr. Franklin, James abandons the more radical views he sees from his countrymen.

 * John Paul Jones in "I Have Not Yet Begun To Fight" ''rips'' into Sarah's viewpoint of the world.

-'''Jones:''' I WAS BORN A SCOT!
+'''Jones:''' I was born a '''Scot''', Ms. Phillips!
 No British man e'er showed mercy tae me!

-* Let's consider how Sara was first introduced in the very first episode of the show-- calmly writing a letter to her mother in the midst of a ferocious storm at sea, even while the lantern over her head is swinging back and forth dangerously and her inkwell is sliding across the table.
+* Let's consider how Sarah was first introduced in the very first episode of the show-- calmly writing a letter to her mother in the midst of a ferocious storm at sea, even while the lantern over her head is swinging back and forth dangerously and her inkwell is sliding across the table.
 Screw the storm, she's got a letter to write.